-Flexibility & Structure Can Help Your Consistently Inconsistent Child or Student Survive An Often Inflexible & Unstructured World
+Flexibility & Structure Can Help Your Consistently Inconsistent Child or Student Survive Our Often Inflexible & Unstructured World

 The myth that “ADHD is a myth” is a bald-faced lie!
 Current research and over 100 years of documents support that ADHD is a true struggle faced by millions of children, teens, and adults.
 The good news is that this struggle can be addressed through a multifaceted research-based approach.

-This online electronic book contains up-to-date information and recommendations designed to help you better understand and address your child’s or student’s needs.
-It is designed to be read through chapter by chapter or to be used as a flexible resource: when specific problems arise, you can go to specific chapter and/or posts to consider the information and suggestions outlined in each chapter.
+This online electronic book has up-to-date information and recommendations designed to help you better understand and address your child’s or student’s needs.
+You can read through chapter by chapter or when specific problems arise, you can use the search feature to consider suggestions in specific chapter sand/or posts.

 Executive Functions: Although at first glance, they add more confusion to an already confusing situation, understanding your child’s executive functioning strengths and weaknesses can actually shed some light on the size and complexity of the ADHD iceberg (and challenges) you face hidden beneath the surface.
 In turn, this understanding can help you how to best help your child.
 You can undertake this extremely enlightening information in chapter three.

-Behavior and Discipline: Over the years, ADD/ADHD has been seen as a behavior disorder and although we are learning that it really involves more than just behavior, parents and teachers still struggle with how to help their children and students stop misbehaving.
-You can explore numerous recommendations for addressing behavior and discipline problems in chapters seven and eight.
+Behavior and Discipline: Over the years, ADHD has been considered a behavior disorder, and although we are continuing to learn that it really involves more than just behavior, parents and teachers still struggle with how to help their children and students stop misbehaving.
+You can explore many recommendations for addressing behavior and discipline problems in chapters seven and eight.

 Language and Learning: Language and learning weaknesses are commonly seen in children, teens, and adults with ADD/ADHD and often add to the confusion about this multifaceted developmental challenge.
 In chapter nine, you will learn why your child or teen with ADHD struggles with learning and why ADHD is not a learning disorder.

-- Numerous scaffolding and structuring tools designed to help parents and educators help their children or teens with learning struggles are detailed in chapter ten.
+- Chapter ten details Numerous scaffolding and structuring tools designed to help parents and educators help their children or teens with learning struggles.

-- Time-tested flexible accommodations for at home and at school are outlined in chapter eleven
+- Chapter eleven outlines Time-tested flexible accommodations for at home and at school.

-Self-Compassion: Parents and teachers often report that their teens with ADD/ADHD are often no longer hyperactive and they start to struggle with poor self-concept because of years of difficulty and shame: in chapter thirteen, you will take up this topic and how to improve and maintain your child or student’s self-compassion.
+Self-Compassion: Parents and teachers often report that in their teens, students with ADHD are often no longer hyperactive, but they start to struggle with poor self-concept because of years of difficulty and shame: in chapter thirteen, we will take up this topic and outline how to improve and support your child or student’s self-compassion.

-Social Thinking: Some children and teens with ADHD struggle with social thinking or the ability to utilize their executive functions in order to make and maintain friendships.
+Social Cognition: Some children and teens with ADHD struggle with social thinking or the ability to use their executive functions to make and keep up friendships.
 In chapter fourteen, you will learn how to apply a number of flexibly structured strategies designed to help the child or teen with ADHD be more successful socially on the playground, and in life.

 Treatment Options: Parents often complain that there are so many treatment options out there they don’t know what to do.
 You can consider the pros and cons of proven and unproven treatment methods in chapter fifteen.